chippyash/phpunit-coverage-listener/README.md

 }
 ```

-Then in the target server, you could accept the payload as follow (simplified) :
+Then in the target server, you could accept the payload as follows (simplified) :

 ```php
 <?php